Accomplishments for Core Goal #5 Biosurveillance

 - Collecting real-time over-the-counter drug sales data from more than 300 retail pharmacies in Maryland.
 Since 2010, approximately 300 pharmacies across the State’s 24 counties have reported anonymous sales data for over-the-counter medications and thermometers to ESSENCE providing a representative data sample of the population.
 Sales of thermometers and cold medications can be used to indicate the emergence of seasonal flu or more serious public health threats.
 DHMH continues to expand the number of data elements collected through ESSENCE in order to further refine its ability to detect an outbreak.

 - The Department of Health and Mental Hygiene is in the process of building a new Public Health Laboratory.
 The new laboratory will allow DHMH to simultaneously perform testing for high consequence pathogens that can be transmitted by aerosol (e.g., pandemic influenza event and white powder bio-threat events).
 The laboratory design incorporates an open, flexible concept, which will allow lab spaces to be easily reconfigured as testing missions evolve.
 The lab also will have room for trainings and an all hazards receipt facility to process specimens from threat events.
-DHMH expects to move in to the new facility in early summer of 2014.
+The official ribbon cutting ceremony is set for late July 2014.

 - 3/19/12 - New Video on Homeland Security Goal